christie-sorenson/iwt/bookpoc/ejs/README.md

-# JavaScript CRUD - List and Delete - EJS/Express Version
+# JavaScript CRUD - EJS/Express Versions

 An example to show how to do an express CRUD using MySQL and EJS.
 We have 4 examples:
 * Full postback/no ajax (server side template)